 I second the topic request of behavior challenges after a new baby!
 Right now, my big kid has FOMO, won’t go to bed, and comes into our room twice a night.

 – Heavy-Eyed in Hatboro

-Mama Manages Says THIS about trying to adjust to a new sibling…
+Mama Manages Says THIS about helping a 2 year old adjust to a new baby…

 First, know this: you’re absolutely in the worst of it right now.
 It WILL get better, and probably very soon.
 It’s only been one month since the older sibling has experienced a pretty earth-shattering event.
 Yet, the newness and excitement of being a big sibling has worn off.
 Now, they’re just left with a lot of doubt, change, and separation anxiety.
 Adjusting to a new sibling is big-time difficult.

 Try seeing it from their perspective: that little squishy baby isn’t terribly lovable in their current state.
 This new critter takes tons of attention, cries a lot, and won’t interact or play with them.
 It’s not what they expected at all!
 But this chaos is short-lived.
 Even if none of my ideas or tips work, have peace in your heart, knowing it won’t last.

 In order to survive the emotional weight of helping a 2 year old adjust to a new baby, it helps to know it won’t be forever.

 When Chicken Patty was becoming a big brother, we suspected it would go badly.
 We were trying to help a 2 year old adjust to a new baby, and it went predictably bad.
 He was also less verbal than his older sister, and has never handled schedule disruptions well.
 We tried to protect his routine, but I was in the hospital for three days, Grandma and Birdie were helping out at home, and different people were dropping him off and picking him up at daycare.